So, what goes on at a Socrates Café? The basic format of our group goes something like this.

 - Examine the question for logical consistencies and inconsistencies.
 Would stopping a naturally occurring idea such as "evil" be an evil in itself?
 What are we without evil?

 After the moderator goes through the guidelines, we start asking questions that we would like to discuss.
 They are written on the board and then voted on.
 In our group, we ask for one person-one vote.
 You don't have to vote, and you don't even have to vote for your own question.
 After the vote and a question is selected, the person who asked the question gives us a lead on what they were thinking of when they asked the question, what was behind it.
-Some people have come prepared with written statement and facts, some just speak what's on their mind.

 Then, depending on how large a group we have, we split into 2-3 separate groups of 15-20 people, sometimes up to 30.
 The best size